syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/Events.md

 ## Perform an action when navigating to next level

-In radial menu, you can perform an action when navigating from one level to another level.
-The `Navigating` event occurs when navigating from one level to another level, and the `Navigated` event occurs after navigating to another level.
+In radial menu, you can perform an action when navigating from one level to another.
+The `Navigating` event occurs when navigating from one level to another, and the `Navigated` event occurs after navigating to another level.

 {% tabs %}
 {% highlight c# %}